 What was once an empty school room, is now being filled with colorful children’s books and engaging early learning resources.

-On December 17, 2015 United Way of Lake County’s Women’s Leadership Council (WLC) members were the first to deliver more than 300 children’s books to North Chicago’s Green Bay Early Childhood Center.
+In December 2015, the Women’s Leadership Council (WLC) of United Way of Lake County members were the first to deliver more than 300 children’s books to North Chicago’s Green Bay Early Childhood Center.

 WLC’s delivery supports a community-wide effort to create a central family resource room for North Chicago families with children ages birth to five.